NightLancer/PixivPreview/README.md

 ■ Preview for multiple artworks viewed as gallery and positioned in the center of the screen (with scrollbar if needed).
 ![](https://user-images.githubusercontent.com/19971564/159192968-3e99a064-d0f0-4328-bddc-820a2b2f6dad.png)

-■ The names of the authors(users) you are already subscribed to are highlighted with green.
+■ The names of the authors you are already subscribed to are highlighted with green.
 <img src=https://user-images.githubusercontent.com/19971564/140511941-bb87fd1e-a21e-4ce9-9e8e-a4c00b7aa283.png><br>

 ■ History is not limited to the time, only to localStorage space(which can be increased).
 Approximate amount of records without other scripts - 100 000.
 History can be exported to script manager storage by pressing `Shift+E` on history page for backup/transferring to another browser.